danja/postcraft/danny.ayers.name/content-raw/entries/2024-09-02_piano-piano.md

 - grrr, footnotes

+[^3]:
-[^3]: Maybe 8 years ago I was with my cousin Nick in a kitchen (at Geil Torrs?).
+    Maybe 8 years ago I was with my cousin Nick in a kitchen (at Geil Torrs?).
 He had an Elvis fridge magnet in his hand.
 As he stuck it onto the fridge, he said **"Elvis is cool!"** I nodded, smiled, said _"Yup, he sure is."_.
 Nick repeated the gesture and words several times.
 I responded, increasingly bemused _"yeah..."_, before he gave up.
 It must have been about 3 years later, I was dozing off in bed, it finally hit me : _Elvis...cool...fridge_.
 Oh yeah, **now I get it!** I am genuinely really slow-witted.
+    _PS.
+I mentioned this in chat with Nick.
+He reckoned I had false memory syndrome.
+Ok, that's impossible to confirm or refute, but is definitely more fun-twisted if he's right._

 - grrr, footnotes